 A more literal translation: “Consecrate [or sanctify] them by your truth.”
 The Greek word for consecrate is hagiazō.
 It can mean to purify, cleanse, and to make holy.
 These are characteristics of people devoted to God.

 Jesus again uses the Greek word hagiazō that’s often translated as “consecrate” or “sanctify.”
 But in the Bible Jesus used, “consecrate” can mean the same thing as “sacrifice” because a sacrifice needed to be purified before it could be offered to God.
-“You shall consecrate to the Lord your God all the firstborn males that are born of your herd” (Deuteronomy 15:19 NASB).
+“You shall consecrate to the LORD your God all the firstborn males that are born of your herd” (Deuteronomy 15:19, New American Standard Bible).

 On the brink of getting arrested, tried, and executed, Jesus prays a moving prayer in John 17:1-5.
 How do you react to the prayer?